AmeerAlquliti/Robot-Arm/README.md

 ---

-## 🔗 Live Interactive Link

-You can view the live interactive 3D model, inspect the parts, and export files directly from Onshape here:

-👉 **[Insert Your Onshape Share Link Here]**

 ---

 ## 📂 Repository Content

 * `/Images`: Contains high-resolution screenshots of the design.
-* `/CAD_Files`: STL and STEP exports for manufacturing.

 * `README.md`: Project overview and documentation.

 ---

-## 📜 License
-This project is shared under the **MIT License**.
-Feel free to use and adapt the design for your own projects!